IanJ332/EasyTicket/README.md

 # Easy Ticket
+Use it at your own risk.
+This is also CS151 Team project, you can use it as reference.
+Give me a star if you have nothing else to do.

 This is a project management tool designed to assist in the completion of personal projects.
 It allows users to record error reports and pending issues, similar to Jira.
 This project uses JavaFX for GUI development and follows the traditional 3-tier architecture, including the presentation layer, business logic layer, and data access layer.
 Most of the structural content of the project comes from Object-Oriented Classes.